Protocol Buffers: Example

 The "Point" message defines two mandatory data items, x and y.
 The data item label is optional.
 Each data item has a tag.
 The tag is defined after the equal sign.
 For example, x has the tag 1.

 The "Line" and "Polyline" messages, which both use Point, demonstrate how composition works in Protocol Buffers.
-Polyline has a repeated field, which behaves like a vector.
+Polyline has a repeated field, and thus Polyline behaves like a set of points (of unspecified number).

 This schema can subsequently be compiled for use by one or more programming languages.
 Google provides a compiler called protoc which can produce output for C++, Java or Python.
 Other schema compilers are available from other sources to create language-dependent output for over 20 other languages.

 For example, after a C++ version of the protocol buffer schema above is produced, a C++ source code file, polyline.cpp, can use the message objects as follows: